 The exception for consuming alcohol in public is when a special event help on public streets or spaces carries a temporary permit by the state of Kansas allowing patrons of the event to carry and consume alcohol within the grounds of the special event.
 Carrying or consuming an open container of alcohol outside the premises can result in legal trouble.

-Miller & Terry specializes in numerous areas of law in the state of Kansas.
+Aside from Kansas alcohol laws, Miller & Terry specializes in numerous areas of law in the state of Kansas.